Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Abstract

 \section{Abstract}

-We present a star formation rate function (SFRF) at $z\sim5.8$ based on star formation rate (SFR) derived by spectral energy distribution (SED) fitting on data from rest-frame UV to optical wavelength of galaxies in the CANDELS GOODS-South and North fields.
-The resulting SFRF shows an excess to the previous estimations by using rest-frame UV luminosity functions (LFs) corrected for the dust extinction with the IRX-$\beta$ relation, and is comparable to that estimated from a far-infrared LF.
-This suggests that the contribution of dust-obscured intensively star-forming galaxies to the total star formation activities at $z\sim6$ is underestimated with the previous approach based only on rest-frame UV observations.
+We present a star formation rate function (SFRF) at $z\sim6$ based on star formation rates (SFRs) derived by spectral energy distribution (SED) fitting on data from rest-frame UV to optical wavelength of galaxies in the CANDELS GOODS-South and North fields.
+The resulting SFRF shows an excess compared to the previous estimations by using rest-frame UV luminosity functions (LFs) corrected for the dust attenuation, and is comparable to that estimated from a far-infrared LF.
+This suggests that the number density of dust-obscured intensively star-forming galaxies at $z\sim6$ has been underestimated in the previous approach based only on rest-frame UV observations.
 We parameterize the SFRF with using the Schechter function and obtain the best-fit parameter of the characteristic SFR (${\rm SFR}^*$) when the faint-end slope and characteristic number density are fixed.
-The best-fit ${\rm SFR}^*$ is comparable to that at $z\sim2$, when the cosmic star formation activity reaches its peak.
+The best-fit ${\rm SFR}^*$ at $z\sim6$ is comparable to that at $z\sim2$, when the cosmic star formation activity reaches its peak.
 Together with SFRF estimations with similar approach using rest-frame UV to optical data, the ${\rm SFR}^*$ is roughly constant from $z\sim2$ to $z\sim6$ and may decrease above $z\sim6$.
-Since the ${\rm SFR}^*$ is sensitive to the high-SFR end of the SFRF, this evolution of ${\rm SFR}^*$ suggests that the high-SFR end of the SFRF grows in the epoch of reionization to a similar level as at $z\sim2$.
+Since the ${\rm SFR}^*$ is sensitive to the high-SFR end of the SFRF, this evolution of ${\rm SFR}^*$ suggests that the high-SFR end of the SFRF grows rapidly during the epoch of reionization and reaches a similar level observed at $z\sim2$.

 \keywords{galaxies: evolution --- galaxies: formation --- galaxies: high-redshift}